MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+- **Data.accountType** - Whether the user belongs to an organization or a consumer

 - **Data.appContextId** - A randomly generated ID used to identify different accounts in the same app

 - **Data.AppInfo.Name** - Name of the service in use (Profile card)